BWheatie/scenic_layout_o_matic/walkthrough.md

       |> Scenic.Components.button("Button", id: id, styles: %{width: 80, height: 40})
     end)

-  {:ok, new_graph} = AutoLayout.auto_layout(graph, :left_group, id_list)
+  {:ok, new_graph} = Component.Layout.auto_layout(graph, :left_grid_group, id_list)
   {:ok, opts, push: new_graph}
 end
 ```

 From our api request we will declare some way to id each element. `id_list` will represent those ids.
 From there we decide to display a button per response so we generate a button per id in our `Enum.reduce` and will add those buttons to the graph.
 If we were to push this graph without doing any autolayout-ing, the buttons would not display as they have no {x,y}.
 This is where the Layout-O-Matic really comes in.
-Once we have our graph, grid, and ids we can pass those to `Component.Autolayout.auto_layout` which knows how to layout each component.
+Once we have our graph, grid, and ids we can pass those to `Component.Layout.auto_layout` which knows how to layout each component.
 What you get back is a new graph where your buttons are exactly spaced and fit within your grid.
 Now we push that graph and we can see them.

 ![button_screenshot](./screenshots/button_intial_layout.png)